An optimal lower bound for the low density Fermi gas in three dimensions: Main results

 and using the definition of $\hat{f}_{r,r^\prime}$, we can write

 where

-The rigorous conjugation of $\widetilde{\mathcal{H}}^{\mathrm{eff}}_{\mathrm{corr}}$ under $T_2$, will be discussed in Section \ref{sec: T2 conjugation}. \begin{remark}[Comparison with \cite{GHNS}] We now compare the unitary transformation $T_{2;\lambda}$ with the one used in \cite{GHNS}.
-Unlike in \cite{GHNS}, here we have no singularity in the denominator, due to the support properties of $\hat{u}^\gg_\sigma$ and $\hat{v}^\gg_\sigma$. however, this transformation only allows us to get optimal estimates. \end{remark}
+The rigorous conjugation of $\widetilde{\mathcal{H}}^{\mathrm{eff}}_{\mathrm{corr}}$ under $T_2$, will be discussed in Section \ref{sec: T2 conjugation}. \begin{remark}[Comparison with \cite{GHNS24}] The unitary transformation $T_{2;\lambda}$ introduced above can be compared with the one defined in \cite[Eq.
+(2.19)]{GHNS24}.
+There are two main differences between the two constructions.
+First, in the denominator of $B_{2}$ we have $V_\varphi$, whereas in \cite[Eq.
+(2.19)]{GHNS24} the authors directly use $8\pi a$, which corresponds to the small momentum approximation of $V_\varphi$.
+The second, and more substantial, difference is that in our definition \eqref{eq: def T2 unitary} (see also \eqref{eq: def frr'}) there is no singularity in the denominator.
+This regularity follows from the support properties of $\hat{u}^\gg_\sigma$ and $\hat{v}^\gg_\sigma$.
+Discarding momenta near $k_F^\uparrow$ and $k_F^\downarrow$ simplifies the analysis but only allows us to obtain optimal estimates: essentially because we are neglecting momenta that contribute to the Huang–Yang correction of order $\rho^{7/3}$. \end{remark}